DevDynamo0125/AI-CROP-YIELD-PREDICTOR/README.md

+Here’s the updated **GitHub README** file with your team name and contributors' section:

+---

 # 🌾 AI Crop Yield Predictor

 Welcome to **AI Crop Yield Predictor**, an innovative solution developed as part of **SynapHack**, an online hackathon organized by **Galgotias University**.
 This platform empowers farmers and stakeholders with AI-driven insights to optimize crop yields by leveraging cutting-edge technologies and sustainability principles.